iaks23/Marketing-Analytics-Case-Study/README.md

  # 🔭 Exploratory Data Analysis <a name='eda'></eda>

- Te primary step to any data analysis is to first understand the data.
+ The primary step to any data analysis is to first understand the data.
 The folks at DVD Rental Co. have given us 7 tables to work with.
 We must be able to derive as much information from these individual tables before deciding what type of joins can be used to obtain a final table that'll help us get answers.

  [![DEF](https://github.com/iaks23/Marketing-Analytics-Case-Study/blob/main/images/view-data-exploration-folder.svg)](https://github.com/iaks23/Marketing-Analytics-Case-Study/tree/main/Data%20Exploration%20Folder)